Vegan Pesto with Basil and Cashews

 Instructions

-Instructions for blanching basil (optional)
+Instructions for blanching basil (optional but recommended!)

 • Bring a medium pot of water to a boil over high heat.
 While the water is heating up, prepare an ice bath in a medium sized bowl.